TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

          totalWidth.

-         Please note that this value will override the properties "width", "maxH", "maxW", "minW", "minH" of the IMAGE objects generating the images.
+         Please note that this value will override the properties "width", "maxH", "maxW", "minW", "minH" of the :ref:`IMAGE <cobj-image>` objects generating the images.
 Furthermore it will override the "noRows"-property and generate a table with no columns instead!